- Gender and Relationships»

 Stereo 3.5mm to stereo RCA Y cable connector

 This is the cable you need to connect your laptop to your surround sound system.
 It's very inexpensive and fairly idiot-proof.
 If you figured out how to connect your TV to your surround sound system, this will be a piece of cake to use.
+This is the exact cable I used and it worked flawlessly.

 - A laptop.
 This doesn't have to be anything fancy.
 As long as it can run iTunes, can hold at least 100 songs, and has a headphone jack, you're golden!
 I used my 6 year old Dell Inspiron E1505 and it worked perfectly!